WHEN THE FIRST DOMINO FALLS

 The question is never if.

-What will be there when they do?
+The real question is what will be there when they do.

 Faith works much like a muscle.

-If it isn’t strengthened daily—
+If it isn’t strengthened daily —

-if it isn’t exercised in the quiet moments—
+if it isn’t exercised in the quiet moments —

 then when pressure comes, there may be very little to draw from.